Mohamed Sohel Rana (footballer, born 1996): Rahmatganj MFS

-Chittagong Abahani Limited
+Chittagong Abahani

-On 1 October 2019, Sohel joined Chittagong Abahani Limited, under the guidance of the country's lone UEFA-A licensed coach, Maruful Haque.
+On 1 October 2019, Sohel joined Chittagong Abahani Limited under the guidance of the country's first UEFA-A licensed coach, Maruful Haque.
 Sohel's first assignment at his new club was the 2019 Sheikh Kamal International Club Cup, where he played all five games as defending champions Abahani reached the final once more, defeating Gokulam Kerala from India 3–2, with Sohel assisting the winner from Chinedu Matthew.
 However, he was unable to win his first silverware with the club as, they were defeated by Malaysian side Terengganu FC in the final.
 Sohel was unable to make his league debut that season as, the 2019–20 Bangladesh Premier League was cancelled.

 On 18 January 2021, Sohel finally made his league debut for Chittagong Abahani, during a game against Sheikh Jamal Dhanmondi Club.
 Nevertheless, he was not able to find a regular place in the starting lineup during the course of the season, this led to Maruful Haque converting Sohel into a defensive midfielder, the following year.
 The 2021–22 campaign was Sohel's breakthrough season as, he was called up to the Bangladesh national football team by coach Javier Cabrera, after his impressive performances during the domestic cup and league.
 On 4 March 2022, Sohel scored his first league goal for Chittagong Abahani which also came against Muktijoddha Sangsad KC.
 He finished the season with 21 league appearances, registering one goal and four assists.
 Sohel missed only a single game the entire season due to a suspension and was shown a red card in his last game for the club, on 1 August 2022, against Bangladesh Police FC.
 He made 51 appearances in all competitions for the club and managed get seven assist and a single goal during his three years stay.

-Abahani Limited Dhaka
+Dhaka Abahani

-On 5 August 2022, Sohel joined Abahani Limited Dhaka, after his contract with the Chittagong-based side expired.
+On 5 August 2022, Sohel joined Abahani Limited Dhaka, after his contract with the Chittagong-based club expired.
+On 15 November 2022, Sohel made his debut for the club in a 2–0 victory against Uttara FC during the 2022 Independence Cup.
+On 24 December 2022, he was sent off during a 1–2 victory over Rahmatganj MFS, in what was only his second league appearance for the club.
+Sohel scored his first goal for the team in a 4–1 victory against Bangladesh Police.
+In July 2023, Sohel joined Bashundhara Kings on a pre-contract deal.
+His last appearance for the club was as a substitute during a 1–3 defeat to Mohun Bagan in the 2023–24 AFC Cup qualifying play-offs.

+Bashundhara Kings

+On 10 September 2023, Sohel had his first training session with Bashundhara Kings.
+On 2 October 2023, he made his debut for the club by coming on as an 82nd-minute substitute against Odisha FC in the 2023–24 AFC Cup.
+On 15 December 2023, Sohel scored his first goal for Bashundhara in a 4–0 victory over his former club, Abahani Limited Dhaka, during the semi-finals of the 2023–24 Independence Cup.